PatchRequest/RP-Police-Records-Management-System/README.md

-# Civil-police management system for an Arma 3 roleplay-server<br>
+# Civil-police account system for an Arma 3 roleplay-server<br>

-This is a management system for roleplaying servers.<br>
+This is a account system for roleplaying servers.<br>

 Backend: Laravel<br>
 DB: MySql<br>